lotlouischoitslab/Champaign-Urbana_Bus_Ridership/README.md

 $$ RMSE \= 610927.2501048006 \$$

 Due to the fluctuation in the time series graph, there is a significant difference between the actual and trained datasets.
-According to the results above, the RMSE is better for approximation for this passenger volume model.
+According to the results above, the MAE is better for approximation for this passenger volume model.

 ![title](images/trained_graph.png)